BadVilgo/SnakeGame/README.md

 * [Status](#status)

 ## General info
-My project is a console Quiz game.
-Reason why I did it > To develop my JS skills:
+My project is a Snake game.
+I did it to develop my JS skills and have some fun with game creation.
--Objects
--Function Constructors
--Prototype Chain
--First Class Functions
--Immediately Invoked Function Expressions (IIFE)

 ## Screenshots
 ![Example screenshot](img/screenshot.jpg)